-I took leave from ProfitLogic to spend time sailing on the Charles river, in Boston harbor, and in the Caribbean.
-When I was ready to work again, I landed a great job at MIT’s Lincoln Laboratory as a member of their technical staff.
+I took a month leave from ProfitLogic to spend time sailing on the Charles river, in the Boston harbor, and in the Caribbean.
+I went back for a day and then quit.
+I just did not have the feeling that it was a place for me.
+After a couple more months sailing, I was ready to work again and I landed a great job at MIT’s Lincoln Laboratory as a member of their technical staff.
 This is/was such an incredible place to work: the people, the facilities, the assignments.
-All were great.
 I was working in C++, Python, Qt, and Matlab for surveillance-related projects.
-I traveled quite a bit to the DFW airport for one project, and an undisclosed place in Nevada for another.
+I traveled quite a bit to the Dallas, Texas airport (DFW) for one project, and an undisclosed military location in Nevada for another.
 At the former, I got to stay at a Marriott hotel; at the latter I basically got a dorm room with a too-soft bed.

-I would have stayed at MIT/LL, but my wife and I were looking for opportunities to live in Europe with our three children.
+I would have stayed at MIT/LL, but my wife and I were seeking out opportunities to live in Europe with our three children.
 And in 2010, Skype called.

 I joined Skype’s Prague office before Skype was acquired by Microsoft.
 I started out as a C++ programmer on their back-end system involved in connecting Skype calls with landline phones.
 This service allowed Skype users to dial most landline/mobile phone numbers.
 The other direction – from landline to Skype – is a service whereby a Skype user can purchase the use of a landline phone number in a country, and calls to that number will call into to a Skype application running on a desktop or a mobile device.
 Very cool service.
 My wife still has a Skype number in Pennsylvania so that her mother can reach her in Prague by dialing a local number.